Steve Wynn sells stake in company he founded, Macau casino Galaxy buys in

 Wynn Resorts CEO Matt Maddox said Galaxy shared many of the same core “operating philosophies and values.”

-The announcement also follows the settlement two weeks ago of long standing litigation between Wynn Resorts and Universal Entertainment Corporation 645.T.
+The announcement also follows the settlement two weeks ago of long standing litigation between Wynn Resorts and Universal Entertainment Corporation.

+Wynn, who started in Las Vegas casinos in the 1960s, created some of Las Vegas’ most iconic landmarks – the Mirage, Bellagio and Treasure Island.

+He was forced to sell his multi-billion dollar operation Mirage Resorts to tycoon Kirk Kerkorian in a hostile takeover in 2000.
+Kerkorian then created MGM Mirage and Wynn went on to create Wynn Resorts with his ex-wife in 2002.

 Reporting by Farah Master in Hong Kong and Philip George in Bengaluru; Editing by Shri Navaratnam